Complete Buyers Guide to Caravan Rangehoods

 The rangehood boasts illuminated touch controls and a removable filter for easy cleaning.
 Don’t underestimate the importance of keeping the filter clean so your rangehood works at its best.

 Remember, the rangehood can be the final touch to your caravan kitchen, so pay attention to looks too.
-If style is important, consider a streamlined design from Dometic or the sleek tempered glass look of a Sphere rangehood.
+If style is important, consider a streamlined design from Aussie Traveller or the sleek tempered glass look of a Sphere rangehood.

 What’s Your Budget?

 The good news is a good caravan rangehood won’t break the bank.
-You can buy a quality rangehood from a reputable brand like Camec for around $200.
-If you want to get the top-of-the-line rangehood from a brand like Dometic, expect to pay between $400 and $500.
+You can buy a quality rangehood from a reputable brand like Aussie Traveller for $150.
+If you want to get the top-of-the-line rangehood from a brand like Camec, expect to pay between $200 and $300.

 Ready to shop caravan rangehoods?
 Compare products in our range today.